Hildegarde Howard Society

 The generosity of our Society members is recognized in the following ways:

-- Acknowledgement on the Annual Donor Wall and in the Biennial Report
+- Acknowledgement on the glass Hildegarde Howard Society Donor Wall in the Grand Foyer and on our website

 - Annual invitation to lunch with the president and director